-{¶7} Summary judgment proceedings present the appellate court with the unique opportunity of reviewing the evidence in the same manner as the trial court.
+$\{\P7\}$ Summary judgment proceedings present the appellate court with the unique opportunity of reviewing the evidence in the same manner as the trial court.
 Smiddy v.
-The

-Wedding Party, Inc. (1987), 30 Ohio St.3d 35, 36, 506 N.E.2d 212.
+The Wedding Party, Inc. (1987), 30 Ohio St.3d 35, 36, 506 N.E.2d 212.
 As such, we must refer to Civ.R.
-56 which provides, in pertinent part: Summary judgment shall be rendered forthwith if the pleading, depositions, answers to interrogatories, written admissions, affidavits, transcripts of evidence in the pending case and written stipulations of fact, if any, timely filed in the action, show that there is no genuine issue as to any material fact and that the moving party is entitled to judgment as a matter of law.
-A summary judgment shall not be rendered unless it appears from such evidence or stipulation and only therefrom, that reasonable minds can come to but one conclusion and that conclusion is adverse to the party against whom the motion for summary judgment is made, such party being entitled to have the evidence or stipulation construed most strongly in his favor.
+56, which provides: "Summary judgment shall be rendered forthwith if the pleadings, depositions, answers to interrogatories, written admissions, affidavits, transcripts of evidence in the pending case and written stipulations of fact, if any, timely filed in the action, show that there is no genuine issue as to any material fact and that the moving party is entitled to judgment as a matter of law.
+A summary judgment shall not be rendered unless it appears from such evidence or stipulation and only therefrom, that reasonable minds can come to but one conclusion and that conclusion is adverse to the party against whom the motion for summary judgment is made, such party being entitled to have the evidence or stipulation construed most strongly in his favor."

-(¶8) Pursuant to the above rule, a trial court may not enter summary judgment if it appears a material fact is genuinely disputed.
+{¶8} Pursuant to the above rule, a trial court may not enter summary judgment if it appears that a material fact is genuinely disputed.
 The party moving for summary judgment bears the initial burden of informing the trial court of the basis for its motion and identifying those portions of the record that demonstrate the absence of a genuine issue of material fact.
-The moving party may not make a conclusory assertion that the non-moving party has no evidence to prove its case.
-The moving party must specifically point to some evidence which demonstrates the non-moving party cannot support its claim.
-If the moving party satisfies this requirement, the burden shifts to the non-moving party to set forth specific facts demonstrating there is a genuine issue of material fact for trial.
+The moving party may not make a conclusory assertion that the nonmoving party has no evidence to prove its case.
+The moving party must specifically point to some evidence that demonstrates that the nonmoving party cannot support its claim.
+If the moving party satisfies this requirement, the burden shifts to the nonmoving party to set forth specific facts demonstrating that there is a genuine issue of material fact for trial.
 Vahila v.
 Hall (1997), 77 Ohio St.3d 421, 429, 674 N.E.2d 1164, citing Dresher v.
 Burt (1996), 75 Ohio St.3d 280, 662 N.E.2d 264.
 See, also, Ormet Primary Aluminum Corp. v.
-Employers Insurance of Wassau (1999), 88 Ohio St.3d 292, 725 N.E.2d 646.
+Employers Ins. of Wassau (1999), 88 Ohio St.3d 292, 725 N.E.2d 646.

-{¶9} We will apply the aforesaid standard of review to both Assignments of Error.
+$\{\P9\}$ We will apply the aforesaid standard of review to both assignments of error.

-{¶10} In its first Assignment of Error, Selective contends that the trial court erred in granting summary judgment in favor of Wilson, on the grounds that Wilson was not an "insured" under the commercial auto policy.
+{¶10} In its first assignment of error, Selective contends that the trial court erred in granting summary judgment in favor of Wilson, on the grounds that Wilson was not an "insured" under the commercial auto policy.
 We agree.